reilem/effects/README.md

 ### Introduction

-The purpose of this repo is to test and compare the performance of different implementations of effects.
+The purpose of this repo is to test and compare the performance of different implementations of algebraic effects and effect handlers.
 This repo contains implementations for a number of algorithms in OCaml, OCaml multicore, Eff, Koka and Scala.
 Each language also contains a time testing method which will vary from language to language.
 See the README's in each